sjclayton/easyeffects-presets/README.md

 ## Design of presets (explanation and ordering of effects)

-The included presets are based closely on [Digitalone1's Loudness Equalizer Presets](https://www.github.com/Digitalone1/EasyEffects-Presets) and generally follow the same layout and ordering when it comes to the effects that are applied (with some changes).
+The included presets are based partially on [Digitalone1's Loudness Equalizer Presets](https://www.github.com/Digitalone1/EasyEffects-Presets) and generally follow the same layout and ordering when it comes to the effects that are applied, with some changes/tweaks, targeted mainly to prioritize music listening while retaining dynamics as much as possible.

 Presets generally consist of the following effects (applied in this order, if present):

 ##### Filters

-Usually configured as two filters, one as a high pass to cut out frequencies below a certain level, and a low pass applied after to cut out upper frequencies.
+Usually configured as two filters, first a high pass to cut out frequencies below a certain level, and then a low pass applied after to cut out upper frequencies.

 These are applied to limit the overall frequency range of the output to prevent over-driving speakers/headphones and to limit frequencies that are either not reproducible by the speakers/headphones